Agave angustifolia [a-GAH-vee angustifolia] is a member of the Agavaceae family and is native to Costa Rica, Central America, and Mexico (Sonora).

 Soil & Transplanting

-Plant Caribbean agave in well-draining sandy soil with a small amount of loam added.
+Plant Agave angustifolia in well-draining sandy soil with a small amount of loam added.

 If keeping Agave as a potted plant, do not repot often.

-NOTE: The Queen Victoria Agave plant akes a nice potted specimen.
+NOTE: The Queen Victoria Agave plant makes a nice potted specimen.

 These plants do well when moderately root bound, repotting is quite a hazardous task.